Everything You Need to Know about Freelance Chair Rental

 While chair renting works well for some salons, there’s a lot to think about as a salon owner.
 If you get it wrong and HMRC decides that your chair renters are actually employees, you risk having to pay backdated employer tax penalties and facing claims for unpaid holiday pay, unfair dismissal, maternity benefits or discrimination.

-Helpfully the NHF has written two guides to clear up any confusion – one for salons owners considering chair renting, and the other for chair renters themselves.
+Helpfully, the NHBF has written two guides to clear up any confusion – one for salons owners considering chair renting, and the other for chair renters themselves.
 The guides set out the advantages and disadvantages of chair renting, and who is responsible for what.
-NHF Members also benefit from free chair renting agreements.
+NHBF Members also benefit from free chair renting agreements.

 Agnes continues, “Having a proper contract in place is a must so it’s clear how shared services such as reception, laundry and refreshments are paid for.
 Knowing how to calculate what to charge your chair renters is also tricky.
 And chair renters themselves also need to know exactly how the arrangements are going to work and what they are responsible for.”